Noahs Mill Bourbon Whiskey

 I don’t normally watch much television on a Sunday morning but last Sunday I watched a quick segment on Channel 4’s Sunday Brunch about Bourbon Whiskey.
 I wasn’t paying much attention until I noticed the Bourbon Whiskies that they were going to be tasting.
 These were Wild Turkey 101 (good, but not as good as it used to be when it was an 8 year old), Knob Creek (which is widely available) and Noah’s Mill.

-The Noahs Mill has always been a favourite of mine but I wondered how a tasting panel of Tim Lovejoy, chef Simon Rimmer, Liz Bonnin and Craig Revel-Horwood would get on with small batch Boubon bottling bottled at 57.15% Abv.
+Noahs Mill has always been a favourite of mine but I wondered how a tasting panel of Tim Lovejoy, Chef Simon Rimmer, Liz Bonnin and Craig Revel-Horwood would get on with small batch Boubon bottling bottled at 57.15% Abv.
 Actually, they all decided that the Noah’s Mill was their favourite, which just goes to show what good taste they have.
-Not that surprising considering the Wild Turkey is younger than 8 year sold, the Knob Creek is a 9 year old and the Noahs Mill is a 15 year old – it should be noticeable smoother and softer than the other two.
+Not that surprising considering Wild Turkey is younger than 8 years old, the Knob Creek is a 9 year old and the Noahs Mill is a 15 year old (Edit 26/07/24 It isn’t any more)- it should be noticeably smoother and softer than the other two.

 Wild Turkey 101 and Noahs Mill Whiskey are available at Fareham Wine Cellar.